sachaMorin/ift6163_homeworks/hw2/README.md

+## Results
+Please refer to assignment for all experiment commands.

 ## Setup

 You can run this code on your own machine or on Google Colab (Colab is not completely supported).